 I don’t use green lights, but they are definitely a Christmas color.
 Check out the house with lights below to see an example of green lights on the front yard posts.

-I’m not a fan of multi-colored strings despite that’s what we have on the house.
-It’s okay on the house, but for the yard, I think uni-colored strings look best on various bushes etc.
+I’m not a fan of multi-colored strings despite that’s what we have on our house.
+It’s OK on the house, but for the yard, I think strings of single colors look best on various bushes, etc.

 Bulb Size